ZiadAhmed10/Online-Retail-RFM-Analysis/ANALYTICAL-PROJECT.md

 ![16](https://user-images.githubusercontent.com/121814714/219791140-00cae43e-67d3-43cc-b8b8-b4305bc03870.PNG)
 ---------------------------------------------------------------------------------------------------
 ## Quick Insights from the answers:
-- All the customers' purchasing transactions take place only in the United Kingdom city, with 110 total cutomers that have done 717 orders.
+- All the customers' purchasing transactions took place only in the United Kingdom city, with 110 total cutomers who've done 717 orders.
-- Most of the orders are ordered from 11:00 to 15:00 [Especially at 14:00].
+- Most of the orders were ordered from 11:00 to 15:00 [Especially at 14:00].
-- Proucts with stockcode 84077 , 84879 are ordered the most [11848 and 6095 times].
+- Proucts with stockcode 84077 , 84879 were ordered the most [11848 and 6095 times].
 - Top 2 quantities of items were ordered in AUGUST month [4-8 and 11-8-2011].
-- There is a strong correlatoin between the quanitity of items purchased and the returned revenue, As the top 2 highest amount of revenue were returnred at the same 2 days that were having the highest purchased quanitity of items [4-8 and 11-8-2011].
+- There is a strong correlatoin between the quanitity of items purchased and the returned revenue, As the top 2 highest amount of revenue were returnred at the same 2 days which had the highest purchased quanitity of items [4-8 and 11-8-2011].
-- Customers with customer id 12748, 12971 and 12921 are the top 3 ones who buy the most from the store.
+- Customers with customer id 12748, 12971 and 12921 are the top 3 ones who bought the most from the store.
 - Customers with customer id 12931, 12748 and 12901 are the top 3 highest paid customers.
 ------------------------------------------------
 ## SECOND OF ALL: CUSTOMER SEGMENTATION